t33devv/pryva/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Disclaimer

 This software is provided as-is.
 While care has been taken to implement security best practices, use at your own risk.
 Always keep backups of important data.

+## Made with 💙 by Tommy